KuntaiDu/KuntaiDu.github.io/_posts/2020-06-27-Tips on plotting figures like DDS.md

 ---
 layout: article
-title: Tips on plotting figures like DDS
+title: 4 tips on plotting figures in paper
 ---

 ## Why you may need these tips?